ITDevLtd/MCVirt/Documentation/ControllingVMs.rst

 * By default, VMs are started with a VNC console, for which the port is automatically generated.
-* The default listening IP address is 127.0.0.1, meaning that it can only be accessed from the host itself.
+* The default listening IP address is 127.0.0.1, meaning that it can only be accessed from the node itself.
 * To access VNC, using the connect_vnc.pl script:

   ::